jimsmart/peanut/README.md

 perhaps requiring multiple output formats (during development/testing, or as final output) — is where peanut might be 'the right tool for the job'.

-Ideal for use an output solution for, e.g. data conversion tools, part of an ETL pipeline, data-acquistion tools/apps, web-scrapers, structured logging, persistence of captured data/metadata/events, etc.
+Ideal for use as an output solution for, e.g. data conversion tools, part of an ETL pipeline, data-acquistion tools/apps, web-scrapers, structured logging, persistence of captured data/metadata/events, etc.
 Whether building an ad-hoc tool as a quick hack, or as part of a bigger,